benparsons/matrix-notes/2019-03-matrix-enact-article/matrix-enact-article.md

 I created [matrix-enact] as a fun way to render Matrix rooms - it essentially "performs" the room history by progressively speaking each message event in chronological order.
 In this way, [matrix-enact] is effectively a simple, read-only Matrix client.
 Let's see how it was built.

-This article will introduce two important concepts in Matrix, specifically in the [Matrix Client-Server API]: guest access and the `/context` endpoint, which gets messages before and after a given event.
+This article will introduce two important concepts in Matrix, specifically in the [Matrix Client-Server API]:

+* guest access
+* the `/context` endpoint, which gets messages before and after a given event

 ## Not using the matrix-js-sdk